sib-swiss/spring_school_bioinformatics_microbiology/docs/project2/Project2_Preparation.md

 ---

-### Optional: Install Conda (Python)
+### Install Conda (Python)

-**Note: during the course we will use cloud-based computers for this step, so you do not have to do this on your private machine.**
-These instructions are provided for the sake of completeness in case you want to continue working on the project after the course.

 Note: all our code has been tested with Conda version 4.11 and python version 3.9

-- Install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) following the provided instruction.
+- Install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) or [Mini-conda](https://docs.conda.io/en/latest/miniconda.html) or [Mamba Forge](https://mamba.readthedocs.io/en/latest/installation.html) following the provided instruction.
+- Mini-conda is a light weight version of Anaconda.
+Mamba is a faster, but fully compatible, alternative to conda.
 - **Important**: if you have an older version of Anaconda installed (Anaconda2 or below) please first remove it and re-install the latest Anaconda3 version!
 - If you already have an Anaconda3 (or Mini Conda) installation, please update to latest version using: